steamship-core/prompt-api-template/README.md

 Have any feedback on this template?
 Or on [Steamship](https://steamship.com) in general?

 We'd love to hear from you.
-Please reach out to: hello@steamship.com, or join us on our [Discord](https://discord.gg/5Vry5ANVwT).
+Please reach out to: hello@steamship.com